Why do some people live to 100+? Is it down to lifestyle choices, to our genes or to something else?

 No one has the same ApoE code.
 You inherit different ones from each of your parents.
-However research suggests that certain combinations contribute to exceptional longevity.
+However, research suggests that certain combinations in our genetic makeups contribute to exceptional longevity.

 Large scale research in the US concludes, ‘Genes play a critical and complex role in facilitating exceptional longevity.
 The genetic influence becomes greater and greater with older and older ages, especially beyond 103 years of age.’

 A study of the genetic determinants of extreme human longevity published in 2017 identified new rare variants in chromosomes 4 and 7.
 These were associated with extreme longevity and with reduced risk for cardiovascular disease and Alzheimer's disease.

 These results confirm that the combinations of common genes and rare variants are associated with extreme longevity and a longer health span.